-- FC implemented a "Major Felony Prevention Model" in 2019, with training for all its employees in order to avoid illegal actions by mistake, and to improve communication with suppliers and authorities. - Austral implemented a "Compliance Policy Prevention model" in 2019, which included identifying and evaluating key risks.
-Based on the identification and evaluation of the risk of critical processes, prevention measures have been carried out.
-Training of all employees and strategic suppliers have also taken place, where continued periodic training will take place going forward. - LSG have in the beginning of 2020 launched a new online whistleblowing channel.
+- > FC have a "Major Felony Prevention Model", with training for all its employees in order to avoid illegal actions by mistake, and to improve communication with suppliers and authorities. - > Austral have a "Compliance Policy Prevention model" which include identifying and evaluating key risks.
+Based on the critical risk evaluation processes, prevention measures is being carried out.
+Training of all employees and strategic suppliers have also taken place, where continued periodic training will take place going forward.
+Access to Austral's Ethics Line was expanded to suppliers and customers to report acts of corruption, money laundering, security, breach of regulations etc. - During 2020 Austral has executed two supplier development programs in partnership with two key institutions Innòvate Perù and the ILO. - > In 2020, LSG implemented an online and anonymous whistleblowing channel for our employees, which is organized and handled by an external third party (EY).